jingibus/gascan/README.md

 * To link to a file from the local file system, create a local file link.
 This will emit a `file:///...` link in the exported Markdown.
 * Change the title of the exported Markdown to whatever you want the title of the post to be.
+* Use the "Emphasis" style for italics.
+(Remap Cmd-i to this menu item in Mac's Keyboard settings.)
+* Create a new "Markdown Bold" character style from some bold formatted text.
+(Remap Cmd-b to this menu item in Mac's Keyboard settings.)
 * Export with the following settings:
     * Plain MultiMarkdown format
     * Check the box marked "Convert links to MultiMarkdown"
     * Create a new MultiMarkdown Format with the following changes:
+        * Under "Styles,"
-        * Under "Styles," select "Code Block".
+            * Select "Code Block".
 Add a carriage return prefix by typing `Opt-Return` in the prefix/suffix area.
 (Nothing will appear, but it will work anyway.)
+            * Select "Block Quote".
+Add a carriage return *suffix* by typing `Opt-Return` in the suffix area.
+(Same as above.)
+            * Add "Emphasis".
+Add an underline for the prefix and suffix.
+            * Add "Markdown Bold".
+Add an asterisk for the prefix and suffix.

 ### Bugs